jakobkaminski/ag_lernen/how_to_cluster.md

 ## Submitting jobs on the cluster

 Please first read the wiki: https://github.com/bihealth/bih-cluster/wiki and get to know the cluster.

 When accessing the cluster.
 Don't forget to check whether you are on a compute node.
 Don't compute on a login node.

 Making job submission easy you should use the command qsub and a bash script that calls your actual script.

 You can find an example here:
+[example.sh]